 Using economical pork shoulder, this easy dutch oven pulled pork recipe goes right into the oven after braising -- and makes the juiciest, moistest pork that can be used for so many meals!

 Pork is one of my favorite meats.
-Not only is it so versatile depending on what spices you use and what you cook it with, but it's super economical for a family on a budget and can we just pause and talk about the fat on pork?
-It's so darn delicious I have trouble not eating all of it (hellooooo, pork chops!).
+Not only is it so versatile depending on what spices you use and what you cook it with, but it's super economical for a family on a budget.
+And can we just pause and talk about the fat on pork?
+It's so darn delicious.
+This pulled pork recipe and my BBQ pulled chicken recipe are two of my favorites for bringing to any gathering (picnic, work function, party) because it's a crowd pleaser.

 This recipe may not necessarily be so quick, but this is truly one of the easiest meals you can make.
-It requires about 10 minutes of "hands-on" time, where you're braising the meat on all sides to create a nice, brown sear, then you're letting the pork do its magic thanks to the dry rub, pork's natural fat, and the steam bath the pork receives in the dutch oven for 3 hours.
+It requires about 10 minutes of "hands-on" time, where you're searing the meat on all sides to create a nice crispy sear, then you're letting the pork do its magic thanks to the dry rub, the pork's natural fat, and the steam bath the pork receives in the Dutch oven for 3 hours.
 I may not have a smoker, but oooooooh weeeeee the dutch oven can do the trick.

 When the pork comes out of the oven, it's incredibly juicy and tender -- whether you use bone-in or boneless pork shoulder.
 And once it's cooked, you can make the pork last all week, using it to make BBQ sandwiches or sliders, throw it with some pasta, eat it plain, or freeze any remaining pork for later.